-There are no known written accounts of Slavic mythology predating the fragmentation of the Proto-Slavic people into Western Slavs (Czechs, Slovaks, Poles and Sorbs), Eastern Slavs (Russians, Belarussians and Ukrainians), and Southern Slavs (the modern Balkans, that is, Croats, Serbs, Bosnians, Montenegrins, North Macedonians, Slovenes and Bulgarians).
+There are no known written accounts of Slavic mythology predating the fragmentation of the Proto-Slavic people into Western Slavs (Czechs, Slovaks, Poles and Sorbsnote ), Eastern Slavs (Russians, Belarussians and Ukrainians), and Southern Slavs (the modern Balkans, that is, Croats, Serbs, Bosnians, Montenegrins, North Macedonians, Slovenes and Bulgarians).
 Actual historical data can be divided into three: archaeological, ethnographical, and written.
-The first two tend to have a role in reconstructing the rituals, with the latter — predominantly the chronicles by Eastern Roman scholars, Ruthenian and German monks and some muslim writers — being the primary source of knowledge concerning the pantheon itself.
+The first two tend to have a role in reconstructing the rituals, with the latter — predominantly the chronicles by Eastern Roman scholars, Ruthenian and German monks and some Muslim writers — being the primary source of knowledge concerning the pantheon itself.
 As with Celtic Mythology, a lot of the written evidence suffers from having been Hijacked by Jesus before anyone thought to write them down.

 Exactly what it looked like may be somewhat confusing.
 Overall, ancient Slavic religion seems to be fairly local and cultic in nature, with gods and beliefs varying from tribe to tribe.
 Historic sources show that each Slavic tribe worshipped its own gods, possibly even had its own pantheon.
 Some scholars believed that Slavs' religion actually was focused on daemons and spirits, with the organised pantheon appearing only under foreign pressure.
 Others have claimed that while there was a single general pantheon, various regions held different gods in high regard.
 However, through cultural comparisons, linguistic research, and critical analysis of the written sources, it is generally assumed that there was a single Proto-Slavic pantheon from which pantheons of various Slavic tribes originated.